-Students with SEND are invited to attend all SEND review meetings where this is considered appropriate by the school and family.
-Students are invited to collaborate on their Pupil Profiles and SEN Support Plans.
-Students have a role in the assessment and review of their progress and support, in meetings and in lessons.
-All students are provided with challenging targets, are asked to set their own small-step targets to achieve these, and respond to individualised improvement prompts.
+Students with SEND are invited to attend all review meetings where this is considered appropriate by the school and family.
+Students contribute to their Ways to Help sheets before they are shared with teachers.
+EHCP students and parents/carers are also involved in setting short term targets; these are Manageable, Timebound and Specific (SMAR) and work towards achieving longer or Key Stage Outcomes.
 Student engagement is maintained through self-assessment activities directly linked to their targets grades and levels, and through receipt of non-verbal or verbal praise, merits and subject postcards for good work and effort.
 It is recognised that the self-esteem of SEND students can be below average and we actively seek to improve this and promote self-efficacy and resilience.